We Road-Tested 5 Pairs Of The Best Techy Commuter Shoes—Here's How They Did

 Retail Price: $175

-The Specs: Made entirely from Italian leather, each of these premium flats takes about three days to construct, and have a unique split sole design that allows them to fold in half.
+The Specs: Made entirely from Italian leather, each of these premium flats takes about three days to construct, and has a unique split sole design that allows them to fold in half.
 They also come with little sleeper pouches for clean and neat storage when thrown in your handbag.
-Social good bonus: they’re also affiliated with the Gavrieli Foundation, which supports women entrepreneurs around the globe through Kiva.
+Social good bonus: they’re affiliated with the Gavrieli Foundation, which supports women entrepreneurs around the globe through Kiva.

 The Pros: OK, why would I do this shoe the disservice of presenting it on the internet bent in half?
 Hear me out — such is the beauty of Tieks.
 The bifurcated (and, for some reason, always turquoise) soles enable the shoe to fold double, allowing the heel-obligated among us to collapse their commuter footwear into a compact bundle once they've arrived at the office.
 (I don’t personally have this need, but I imagine it’s a godsend for some.)
 The collar is fully elasticized to accommodate different foot shapes and gave me no discomfort whatsoever.
-I found the all-leather construction to be incredibly comfortable and, like the Everlane shoes, actually felt more breathable than some of the fiber options.
+The all-leather construction felt really good on my feet and, like the Everlane shoes, were actually more breathable than some of the fiber options.
 In terms of style, they are probably the most traditional — this is a classic, no-frills ballet flat in the truest sense.

-The Specs: Made entirely from Italian leather, each of these premium flats takes about three days to construct, and have a unique split sole design that allows them to fold in half.
+The Specs: Made entirely from Italian leather, each of these premium flats takes about three days to construct, and has a unique split sole design that allows them to fold in half.
 They also come with little sleeper pouches for clean and neat storage when thrown in your handbag.
-Social good bonus: they’re also affiliated with the Gavrieli Foundation, which supports women entrepreneurs around the globe through Kiva.
+Social good bonus: they’re affiliated with the Gavrieli Foundation, which supports women entrepreneurs around the globe through Kiva.

 The Pros: OK, why would I do this shoe the disservice of presenting it on the internet bent in half?
 Hear me out — such is the beauty of Tieks.
 The bifurcated (and, for some reason, always turquoise) soles enable the shoe to fold double, allowing the heel-obligated among us to collapse their commuter footwear into a compact bundle once they've arrived at the office.
 (I don’t personally have this need, but I imagine it’s a godsend for some.)
 The collar is fully elasticized to accommodate different foot shapes and gave me no discomfort whatsoever.
-I found the all-leather construction to be incredibly comfortable and, like the Everlane shoes, actually felt more breathable than some of the fiber options.
+The all-leather construction felt really good on my feet and, like the Everlane shoes, were actually more breathable than some of the fiber options.
 In terms of style, they are probably the most traditional — this is a classic, no-frills ballet flat in the truest sense.

 The Takeaway: A premium, highly-engineered shoe that offers comfort and classic style while solving a very specific office-wardrobe malfunction.